Bonus Depreciation

 Bonus depreciation is a business tax concept that can allow faster cost recovery for qualifying property than ordinary depreciation alone.

 Bonus depreciation is a business tax concept that can allow faster cost recovery for qualifying property than ordinary Depreciation alone.
-In plain language, it is another timing-focused business-tax rule that changes how quickly some property costs affect the return.
+In plain language, it is the special depreciation allowance that can speed up deductions relative to the ordinary Modified Accelerated Cost Recovery System path.

 Why It Matters